M7mdSh3banX/Important-Android-Utilities/No Action Bar and no Status Bar.md

+# Hide the action bar and status bar
+> You can do it both XML and Kotlin

-# Change from XML
+## Changing from XML
-## Add this lines to themes.xml in the AppTheme style
+### Add this lines to themes.xml in the AppTheme style
 ```XML
 <item name="windowActionBar">false</item>
 <item name="windowNoTitle">true</item>